flipz357/smatchpp/README.md

 ...
 ```

 Here, `:instance` is equivalent to `/` in Penman and holds the label of a node (e.g., the label of the node `x` is `y`).
 Note that a difference between the formats is that Penman assumes a root node (`x` in the example).
 To ensure the exact same graphs in tsv *and* Penman, a triple of `root x :root` would have to be added to the tsv graph.
-In fact, to have full control over the graph and process graphs `as-is` (also without any standardizing), you need to use `-input_format tsv` and remove the `graph_type` argument.
+In fact, to have full control over the graph and process graphs "as-is" (also without any standardizing), please use `-input_format tsv` and remove the `graph_type` argument.

 ### Evaluating specific graph types (e.g., AMR)<a id="amr-eval"></a>

 Specific formalisms can be simply set by the user with the `-graph_type` flag.
-For evaluating AMR graphs, use `-graph_type amr` to perform some additional structural standardization according to AMR guidelines (i.a., dereification).
-Or remove the flag, to perform no graph pre-processing at all.
+For evaluating AMR graphs (Abstract Meaning Representation), please use `-graph_type amr` to perform some additional structural standardization according to AMR guidelines (i.a., dereification).

 ### Other options<a id="more-command-line-examples"></a>